A system-level approach to generalized feedback Nash equilibrium seeking in partially observed games: Illustrative application: Stabilization of a partially observed power grid

 Finally, the output-feedback policies $K_k^p$ ($\forall p\in\mathcal{P}$) are also shown to implement a communication structure based on the topology in Figure \ref{fig: PowerNetwork}.
-To demonstrate this property, we simulate the closed-loop responses from the vGFNE policy, $K_{k_f} = (K^p_{k_f})_{p\in\mathcal{P}}$, when the system is initially at rest (i.e., $x_0 = 0$) and is then subjected to an impulse affecting the phase angle deviation of the central subsystem (i.e., $B_w w_t = \delta_t e_9$).
+To demonstrate this property, we simulate the closed-loop responses from the vGFNE policy, $K_{k_f} = (K^p_{k_f})_{p\in\mathcal{P}}$, when the system is initially at rest (i.e., $x_0 = 0$) and is then subjected to an impulse affecting the phase angle deviation of the central node (i.e., $B_w w_t = \delta_t e_9$).
 The results (Figure \ref{fig: PowerNetwork_InfoStructure}) show that the flow of information follows the network topology depicted in Figure \ref{fig: PowerNetwork}: At $t=1$, the impulse is perceived at the $5$-th subsystem and the observation $y_1^5$ is propagated to its neighbors $p \in \{ 4, 6, 8 \}$.
 The players $p \in \{5, 4, 6, 8\}$ react to this disturbance after an action delay of $d_a = 1$ time steps.
 At $t=3$, its effect is perceived at the subsystems $p \in \{ 4, 6, 8 \}$ and measurements $( y_1^{p}, y_2^{p}, y_3^p )_{p\in\{4,6,8\}}$ are transmitted to the two-hop neighbors $p \in \{1, 7, 9\}$.
 This information pattern proceeds until all the players $p \in \mathcal{P}$ have been affected and are engaged in attenuating the disturbance.
 The magnitude of the applied control actions is shown to be higher the closer the subsystems are to the central node $p=5$.
-Additionally, the policies are observed to implement \textit{deadbeat} control: The state is stirred to zero instantaneously after $N = 16$ control actions, corresponding to the FIR horizon.
-This behaviour (known as \textit{time-localization} in the SLS literature \cite{Anderson2019}) explains the aforementioned aggressive control actions, as deadbeat controllers are notoriously aggressive for small $N$ \cite{Astrom1997}.
-Interestingly, this property also implies that disturbances can be attenuated before they affect subsystems that are more than $N$-hops distant from the point where they enter the network.
+Additionally, the policies are observed to implement \textit{deadbeat} control: The state is stirred to zero instantaneously after $N = 16$ control actions.
+This behavior (known as \textit{time-localization} in the SLS literature \cite{Anderson2019}) explains the aforementioned large control actions, as deadbeat controllers are notoriously aggressive for small $N$ \cite{Astrom1997}.
+Interestingly, this property also implies that disturbances can be attenuated before affecting subsystems that are more than $N$-hops distant from where they enter the network.